Welcome to Year 4

 Underpinning all our learning and time together is our school values, they are also linked to our Dojo rewards.
 We will learn about and celebrate examples of each value daily.

-Our value for this term is... unity
+Our value for this term is... happiness

 Reading